DITRA-Heat Testing & Alert Devices

 TEST 2 | CONTINUITY TEST

 With this test we DO NOT WANT RESISTANCE.
 Resistance would mean contact; we don’t want contact with the ground braid.
-We are looking for readings of OL (open loop), or some devices will read 22 or 1.
+We are looking for readings of OL (open loop), or some devices may read otherwise.
+You will need to know how your device reads to know if this is testing correctly.
 Test each lead to the ground and record each result.

 HOW TO DO THIS TEST: This is the same setting as test one. Ω Connect one clamp/probe to a heat wire lead, and the other clamp/probe to the ground braid - color does not matter.
 We are verifying that there is no resistance between the ground braid and each lead.
 You should get an OL reading.
 This means there is contact with each lead to the ground braid.